Campbell-Railton Blue Bird

 The Campbell-Railton Blue Bird was Sir Malcolm Campbell's final land speed record car.

 His previous Campbell-Napier-Railton Blue Bird of 1931 was rebuilt significantly.
 The overall layout and the simple twin deep chassis rails remained, but little else.
 The bodywork remained similar, with the narrow body, the tombstone radiator grille and the semi-spatted wheels, but the mechanics were new.
-Most significantly, a larger, heavier and considerably more powerful Rolls-Royce R V12 engine replaced the old Napier Lion, again with supercharger.
+Most significantly, a larger, heavier and considerably more powerful Rolls-Royce R V12 engine replaced the old Napier Lion, again with a supercharger.
 This required two prominent "knuckles" atop the bodywork, to cover the V12 engine's camboxes.

 1933

 Blue Bird's first run was back at Daytona, setting a record of 272 mph on 22 February 1933.

 Campbell now had a car with all the power that he could want, but no way to use all of it.
 Wheelspin was a problem, losing perhaps 50 mph from the top speed.